 To begin, Republicans should confront, head on, the ridiculous notion that we are engaged in a “war on women.”
 During the 2012 election, Republicans allowed this notion to remain uncontested.
 I say, no more.

 We need to name and to shame every Democratic candidate or group that uses this dishonest, divisive rhetoric in the service of defending terrible policies that leave women out of work, or underemployed.

 The Republican Party must reach women using more relatable messengers and with fresh messaging, backed by our timeless conservative principles.
 We must restore traditional modes of outreach and coalition building.

 Reaching one hundred percent of voters with generic messaging has gotten us nowhere.
 It is the quality of the conversation that matters.
 That means more personal engagement and less electronic mass message broadcasting.
 It means listening instead of “controlling the debate,” and demonstrating the tangible ways in which our conservative policies enhance the lives of every American.

 This means the Republican Party must put more boots on the ground, not more “Gross Rating Points” on the air.
 I’m suggesting nothing less than a real dialogue with a segment of our nation that agrees with us on most issues, but too often votes the other way.
 Like-minded Republican and independent women are the keys to leading this dialogue.

-Carly Fiorina was chairman and CEO of Hewlett-Packard from 1999 to 2005.
+Carly Fiorina is a candidate for the 2016 Republican presidential nomination.
+She served as chairman and CEO of Hewlett-Packard from 1999 to 2005.
 She has also served on the Defense Business Board, as the chairman of the CIA's External Advisory Board and on the Advisory Group for Transformational Diplomacy for the Department of State.
-She says there is a "higher than 90 percent" chance she will run for the 2016 GOP presidential nomination.
+Follow her on Twitter @CarlyFiorina.